ericpp/albyhub-startos/instructions.md

 ## Getting Help

+For more information and help about Alby visit [getalby.com](https://getalby.com)

-For more information, see the [Alby Nostr Wallet Connect](https://nwc.dev/).
+For more information about NWC, see the [Alby Nostr Wallet Connect](https://nwc.dev/).

 You can also ask for assistance in the [Start9 community chats](https://start9.com/contact).